DREW310/CacheMe_Smart-Vehicle-Data-Validation-Error-Detection/README.md

 ### Our Creative Solution

-VehicleVerify Pro introduces culturally-aware validation that understands how Malaysian users actually make mistakes.
+VehicleVerify introduces culturally-aware validation that understands how Malaysian users actually make mistakes.
 Unlike generic form validators that only check basic formats, our system recognizes reversed spellings like "audoreP" for "Perodua" and character substitutions like "T0y0ta" for "Toyota."

 The innovation lies in combining pattern recognition with educational feedback.
 Instead of displaying generic error messages, our system explains Malaysian vehicle registration standards while providing intelligent suggestions based on actual user behavior patterns from the competition dataset.